On the Joint Effect of Culture and Discussion Topics on X (Twitter) Signed Ego Networks: Methodology

 Previous work has found that the percentage of negative relationships in a dataset can be dependent on the type of community that the dataset contains.
 For instance, communities based around more specific topics, such as journalism or reality TV, will likely be more negative than those of a more arbitrary or generic nature, such as geographical region~\cite{Tacchi_2023}.
 Thus, an in-depth analysis of the topics within some of the larger generic datasets used in this paper was conducted (see Section~\ref{sec:datasets}), to see whether this effect can be replicated by focusing on the subcommunities within a generic dataset.

 In order to accurately detect the main topics of discussions within multilingual data in a standardised way, the BERTopic model~\cite{Grootendorst_2022} was employed.
-BERTopic is a topic modelling tool that uses a mixture of transformers and TF-IDF to identify and group important topics within a collection of natural-language documents.
+BERTopic is a topic modelling tool that uses a mixture of transformers and TF-IDF to identify important topics and terms within a collection of natural-language documents.
+It then uses HDBSCAN, a hierarchical clustering algorithm~\cite{Ester_1996}, to cluster the identified topics together based on similarity.
+Specifically, if two topics are separated by a distance that is less than a predefined distance (referred to here as the clustering epsilon) then they are merged together.
 BERTopic was compared against 5 other state-of-the-art topic models in terms of two staple metrics: Topic Coherence~\cite{Lau_2014} and Topic Diversity~\cite{Dieng_2020}.
 These measure how well a model's grouped terms fit with one another and how much variety there is among grouped words.
 BERTopic was found to consistently outperform the other models for Topic Coherence while also remaining very competitive for Topic Diversity~\cite{Grootendorst_2022}.
-To optimise BERTopic for multilingual data, the default transformer model it uses can be replaced with paraphrase-multilingual-MiniLM-L12-v2~\cite{Reimers_2019}.
-This is a sentence-transformer model that is able to accurately process data in over 50 languages~\cite{Reimers_2020}.
+In order to check BERTopic's performance for the data used in this paper, both Coherence and Diversity are measured in Subsection~\ref{sec:coherence_and_diversity}.